Having problems with your pet’s behaviour?

 Following the initial consultation, Dr.Chloe will formulate a report outlining the diagnoses and an individualised treatment plan for your pet.
 We may ask you to gather more information at home (journal, videos, etc) before this report can be finalised.

 A blood test may be recommended for your pet, especially if long-term medications are prescribed.
-The cost of this will vary ($109-209) depending on your pet’s age and health status.

 Can all problems be managed in- house?